Event Date Event Description Event Location Squadron: Port Moody Course: PCOC Recurring Event Boating Basics (PCOC) Pleasure Craft Operator Card.

-Please note that this class spans Spring Break so there will be no classes March 22 and 29 Willy's At entrance to Marina Port Moody, British Columbia Squadron: Port Moody Course: Introduction to Weather Feb 8 to Apr 12 Introduction to Weather Spring 2018
+Willy's Galley Entrance to Reed Point Marina Port Moody, British Columbia Squadron: Port Moody Course: Introduction to Weather Sep 27 to Nov 1 Introduction to Weather Fall 2018

 Winds, waves, fog, lightning, hail, tornadoes .... hurricanes!
 The wise boater respects and anticipates mother nature’s many moods.
 Beyond “red sky in the morning”, this course provides boaters with the tools to find and accurately interpret weather reports and forecasts, and to develop keen judgments in “reading” the sky and sea for optimum boating safety in and around Canadian waters.
 Newly developed for adult learners, this course will measure learning success not by closed-book, memory-work exams, but by practical, open-book applications of learned concepts to actual boating situations.
 Duration: 8 weeks

 1. The Atmosphere, Temperature, Heat 2.
 Wind, Pressure, Waves 3.
 Water, Humidity, Fog, Precipitation 4.
 Stability, Clouds 5.
 Thunderstorms and Tornadoes 6.
 Mid-Latitude Weather and Storms 7.
-Overview of Special Topics: e.g. hurricanes This class has 8 sessions and extends to 10 weeks due to the 2 week Spring Break March 19 to March 30.
-Port Moody Secondary TBA Port Moody, British Columbia Squadron: Port Moody Course: Marine Electrical System Feb 22 to Apr 26 USPS/Marine Electrical Systems
+Overview of Special Topics: e.g. hurricanes Port Moody Senior Secondary TBA Port Moody, British Columbia Squadron: Port Moody Course: Marine Electrical System Oct 4 to Nov 15 Marine Electrical Systems

 Using the text from our American cousin, the USPS, you will learn the ins and outs of your boat's electrical systems.
 Gain the confidence to tackle direct current, shore power and communications installations.
 Ensure the safety and reliability of your vessel; enroll in this course today.
 What's included?